zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

 ![D:\\Workshop\_Bot\\BotsLab2\\Capture7.PNG](images/200/image8.png)

-Once you have followed the above given instructions, don’t forget to click on the save button.
+Before proceeding, don’t forget to click on the save button.

 Now add the below lines after in the CafeteriaAssistanceBot lab1 YAML flow like below: